 - Not suitable for large transfers.
-The maximum daily online transfer limit is $999 ($7,500 for in-person transfers), so Western Union isn’t a good choice if you need to send a larger amount.
+The maximum daily online transfer limit is CAD 7,500 for online transfers, so Western Union isn’t a good choice if you need to send a larger amount.

 How does Western Union compare to other providers?